Broadway Stages: History

 Broadway Stages was founded in 1983 by Tony Argento who turned a rundown movie theatre on Broadway Street in Astoria, Queens into his first soundstage.
 There he filmed commercials, and music videos for musical artists such as Aretha Franklin, Beyonce, Jay-Z, Justin Timberlake, LL Cool-J, Eminem, Whitney Houston, Queen Latifah, Celine Dion, Will Smith, Hall & Oates, TLC, Busta Rhymes and others.

 The company expanded to Brooklyn where additional soundstages were built in Greenpoint, broadening from music videos to television and film production.
-Tony’s sister and current President and CEO Gina Argento, joined Broadway Stages after graduating from college,.
-Today the company manages over three million square feet of integrated space including unique locations, production services and more than 50 soundstages across New York City.
+Tony’s sister and current President and CEO Gina Argento, joined Broadway Stages after graduating from college.
+Today the company manages over three million square feet of integrated space including unique locations, production services, and more than 50 soundstages across New York City.

 In addition to New York City, Broadway Stages also has facilities in Pitman, NJ and Savannah, GA.

 Locations and Services

-Broadway Stages provides unique locations and the complete set of services for all sizes, styles and types of productions, including office space for writers and sketch artists, construction, wardrobe, lighting, storage, equipment and parking.
+Broadway Stages provides unique locations and a complete set of services for all sizes, styles, and types of productions, including office space for writers and sketch artists, construction, wardrobe, lighting, storage, equipment, and parking.

-Community

-Through financial, in-kind, and volunteer resources Broadway Stages actively supports economic and social growth, education, the arts, community betterment, and environmental sustainability throughout Brooklyn, Queens, Staten Island and greater NYC.
-A commitment to community, local/state resourcing and environmental sustainability is a cornerstone of their business philosophy.

-Environment

-In addition to remediating Brownfield sites and repurposing them for economically beneficial soundstages, Broadway Stages installed solar panels, and both farm and garden rooftops on several of their soundstages in Greenpoint, Brooklyn.

-Solar Rooftops

-In 2010 Broadway Stages teamed with Greenpoint Energy Partners and Brooklyn-based Solar Energy Systems to install and maintain 50,000 square feet of solar electric facilities on five of its soundstage buildings in Greenpoint, Brooklyn.
-With a capacity of 1.6 MW, this project represents one of the largest combined solar arrays deployed on a private facility in New York, and the largest in the TV and film production industry.
-The solar panels have offset approximately one third of Broadway Stages’ annual electricity consumption, provided improved air quality, increased reliability of the power grid during peak demand and created jobs.